-Like many communities both past and present, the Goyogo̱hó:nǫ’ also came together for recreation.
+Like many communities both past and present, the Goyogo̱hó:nǫ’ also come together for recreation.
 The game of snow snake is played by creating a long trough in the snow.
 Teams compete over several rounds to throw a wooden stick – a “snow snake” – the farthest down the trough, earning points for farthest and second farthest.

 And the Goyogo̱hó:nǫ’ became part of a peaceful, democratic government when it was one of five nations which combined in the 12th century into the Haudenosaunee (meaning “People of the Longhouse”) Confederacy, by some accounts the longest standing democracy in the world.